Discover 8 active listening exercises try while listening to music

 If the song has lyrics, what are the lyrics about?
 How does the mood of the music work together with the lyrics to create meaning?

 If you know about time signatures, try to figure out the time signature of the piece of music you’re listening to.
 Clapping or tapping along can help with this.
 Listen for patterns in the accompaniment if you have a hard time figuring out the time signature from the melody.
 Remember, a great musical ear isn’t something you’re born with.
 Listening is a skill you build up over time.
-Next time you hear music, try some active listening, and you’ll be on your way to becoming a better musician.
+Next time you hear music, try using the active listening examples and active listening exercises listed above, and you’ll be on your way to becoming a better musician.